The Vault website is being redesigned to help you find what you are looking for more effectively.

 (string: "")- Print the output in the given format.
 Valid formats are "table", "json", or "yaml".
 The default is table.
 This can also be specified via the

-(int: 3)- Number of key shares required to reconstruct the master key.
+(int: 3)- Number of key shares required to reconstruct the root key.
 This must be less than or equal to -key-shares.
 This is aliased as

 keybase:<username>.
 When supplied, the generated unseal keys will be encrypted and base64-encoded in the order specified in this list.
 The number of entries must match -key-shares, unless -stored-shares are used.

-(string: "")- Path to a file on disk containing a binary or base64-encoded public GPG key.
+(string: "")- Path to a file on disk containing a binary or base64-encoded public PGP key.
 This can also be specified as a Keybase username using the format

 keybase:<username>.
 When supplied, the generated root token will be encrypted and base64-encoded with the given public key.